New Zealand 2022 "Women in Science"

 It is a reproduction of a plate from "New mosasaurs (Reptilia; Family Mosasauridae) from the Upper Cretaceous of North Island, New Zealand" an article written by Joan Wiffen in 1990.

 In 1974 Wiffen found the skull of another mosasaur.
-In 1980 Wiffen published her first scientific paper describing a new mosasaur that she named Moanasaurus mangahouagae which is depicted on stamp of New Zealand in 2010.
+In 1980 Wiffen published her first scientific paper describing a new mosasaur that she named Moanasaurus mangahouagae which is depicted on a stamp of New Zealand in 2010.

 From the 1980s onwards she was increasingly recognised as the expert on New Zealand’s Cretaceous reptiles.